tpjg/goriakpbc/README.md

 ### Secondary indexes (2i)

+WARNING: The API has slightly changed and this may break existing applications.
+The "Indexes" are changed to store multiple values now.
+Please see https://github.com/tpjg/goriakpbc/issues/71 for some history and a rationale for choosing to break the API in a very clear and predictable way.

 Secondary indexes are supported and can be queried for equality using IndexQuery and for a range using IndexQueryRange.
 Indexes must be added as strings, even when adding a "_int" index.
 See the example below, taken from riak_test.go:

 ```go